Panera Bread: Caged and cage-free eggs

-Panera Bread has been the subject of increased scrutiny regarding its animal welfare policies, particularly its sourcing of pork, dairy, and seafood.
-According to Reuters, internal documents revealed that the company has loosened its ingredient standards, allowing the use of some antibiotics in pork and turkey and permitting animal byproducts in cattle and chicken feed.

-Panera Bread on climate change
+Climate change

 Panera Bread includes a "Cool Food" pledge in its campaign to "curb global warming".
 Panera Bread provides American consumers with dietary guidelines to help them change their eating patterns to help reduce carbon emissions.
 Through the Cool Foods pledge, the company uses traffic lights for different healthy and unhealthy foods.
 Foods labeled "green" are branded healthy, while those labeled "yellow" are warned to be consumed in moderation.
 In 2015, Panera Bread also announced its policy against the use of genetically modified organisms (GMOs), making it the first food chain in the country to question the safety and environmental friendliness of these foods.

 Community giving

 The Day-End Dough-Nation program provides unsold bread and baked goods to local area hunger relief agencies and charities.
-Panera Bread bakery-cafés donate $100 million worth of unsold bread and baked goods annually to local organizations.
+Panera Bread bakery-cafes donate $100 million worth of unsold bread and baked goods annually to local organizations.
 Panera also supports events held by non-profit organizations serving those in need by donating a certificate or fresh bakery products.